1papaya/tebetebe/README.md

 # tebetebe: routing analysis with OSM

-[tebetebe](https://github.com/1papaya/tebetebe) is a Python API to compile, serve, and query routable networks using the [Open Source Routing Machine](https://project-osrm.org) (OSRM) and [OpenStreetMap](https://openstreetmap.org) data.
+[tebetebe](https://github.com/1papaya/tebetebe) is a Python API for the [Open Source Routing Machine](https://project-osrm.org) (OSRM) to compile, serve, and query routable networks using [OpenStreetMap](https://openstreetmap.org) data.

 ## Installation